EnrolmentPRINT THIS ARTICLE

 What subjects are studied?

 A wide choice of subjects is available including traditional core academic subjects, the full range of subjects in the Humanities as well as a range of subjects in Creative and Performing Arts, Technology and Applied Studies, PDHPE, Languages and Vocational courses.
-Please visit Our Curriculum.
+Please visit Teaching and Learning.

 What sports are available at St Leo’s?

 Representative and school-based sport in the following areas: rugby league, rugby union, football, basketball, netball, tennis, cricket, volleyball, swimming, softball, athletics, touch football, aerobics, water polo, cross country, surfing, surf lifesaving, biathlon and golf.
-Please visit our Sports Programme.
+Please visit our Sport.

 A wide co-curricular program includes opportunities for sporting representation and performing arts representation, debating, public speaking, music tuition, bands, musical soirees, drama productions, Outdoor Education Program, Retreat Program and the Duke of Ed program.
 Please visit Beyond the Classroom.